opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 3.4 Recipe Representation

-The OGSP Core Specification defines the foundational requirements for recipe representation, with detailed implementation guidance provided in the Recipe Representation Specification.
+The OGP Core Specification defines the foundational requirements for recipe representation, with detailed implementation guidance provided in the Recipe Representation Specification.

 **Recipe Components**: